 Like an exaggerated version of deduction classic Clue, Infocom’s Footblitzky demands good note-taking to make logical order out of its overstuffed rules.

-Tag Archives: local multiplayer
+Tagged: local multiplayer

 Frogger’s first 3D outing is unexpectedly his best.